-(a) General. - The Compact states hereby create and establish a joint public agency known as the Interstate Commission for EMS Personnel Practice.

-(1) The commission is a body politic and an instrumentality of the Compact states.

-(2) Venue is proper and judicial proceedings by or against the commission shall be brought solely and exclusively in a court of competent jurisdiction where the principal office of the commission is located: Provided, That pursuant to article VI, section 35 of the Constitution of West Virginia, neither the State of West Virginia nor any officer or agency thereof shall be named as a defendant in an any court of law or equity except in the State of West Virginia.
-The commission may waive venue and jurisdictional defenses to the extent it adopts or consents to participate in alternative dispute resolution proceedings.

-- (3) Nothing in this Compact shall be construed to be a waiver of sovereign immunity. - 12 (b) Membership, voting, and meetings. -

-- (1) Each member state shall have and be limited to one delegate.
+- (a) General.
+The Compact states hereby create and establish a joint public agency known as the Interstate Commission for EMS Personnel Practice. - (1) The Commission is a body politic and an instrumentality of the Compact states. - (2) Venue is proper and judicial proceedings by or against the Commission shall be brought solely and exclusively in a court of competent jurisdiction where the principal office of the Commission is located: Provided, That pursuant to article VI, section 35 of the Constitution of West Virginia, neither the State of West Virginia nor any officer or agency thereof may be named as a defendant in an any court of law or equity except in the State of West Virginia.
+The Commission may waive venue and jurisdictional defenses to the extent it adopts or consents to participate in alternative dispute resolution proceedings. - (3) Nothing in this Compact may be construed to be a waiver of sovereign immunity. - (b) Membership, voting, and meetings. - - (1) Each member state shall have and be limited to one delegate.
 The responsible official of the state EMS authority or his designee shall be the delegate to this Compact for each member state.
 Any delegate may be removed or suspended from office as provided by the law of the state from which the delegate is appointed.
-Any vacancy occurring in the commission shall be filled in accordance with the laws of the member state in which the vacancy exists.
-In the event that more than one board, office, or other agency with the legislative mandate to license EMS personnel at and above the level of EMT exists, the Governor of the state will determine which entity will be responsible for assigning the delegate. - (2) Each delegate shall be entitled to one vote with regard to the promulgation of rules and creation of bylaws and shall otherwise have an opportunity to participate in the business and affairs of the commission.
-A delegate shall vote in person or by such other means as provided in the bylaws.
-The bylaws may provide for delegates' participation in meetings by telephone or other means of communication. - (3) The commission shall meet at least once during each calendar year.
-Additional meetings shall be held as set forth in the bylaws.
+Any vacancy occurring in the Commission shall be filled in accordance with the laws of the member state in which the vacancy exists.
+In the event that more than one board, office, or other agency with the legislative mandate to license EMS personnel at and above the level of EMT exists, the governor of the state will determine which entity will be responsible for assigning the delegate.

+21 (2) Each delegate is entitled to one vote with regard to the promulgation of rules and 22 creation of bylaws and shall otherwise have an opportunity to participate in the business and 23 affairs of the Commission.
+A delegate shall vote in person or by such other means as provided in 24 the bylaws.
+The bylaws may provide for delegates' participation in meetings by telephone or other 25 means of communication.
+26 (3) The Commission shall meet at least once during each calendar year.
+Additional 27 meetings shall be held as set forth in the bylaws.